IROpany/like-button-plugin/README.md

 # count-button
 ## Installation of the support button.
-### Custom Support Buttons WordPress Plugin
+### Count buttons WordPress Plugin

-Custom Support Buttons is a WordPress plugin that allows you to easily add customized support buttons to your posts.
+Count buttons is a WordPress plugin that allows you to easily add customized count buttons to your posts.

 ## Install